 (DVD of the Grosse Fuge Project (with Borromini Quartet) available by emailing Naomi at: firstname.lastname@example.org

 Naomi also leads creative workshops for schools and communities which have singing, song-writing, improvising, composition, theatre and/or movement based elements.
-She gained a deeper insight into the Animateur / workshop leader world through the inspirational training she received at Spitalfields Music or their core training programme 2014-15.
+She gained a deeper insight into the Animateur / workshop leader world through the inspirational training she received at Spitalfields Music on their core training programme from 2014-15.
 This included a huge range of experiences from leading early years to vulnerable adults in a wide variety of settings.

 She has worked for the following organisations: